 Small amounts of alcohol move into breast milk when a breastfeeding mother has an alcoholic beverage.
 The concentration of alcohol peaks in breast milk about 30-60 minutes after the drink is consumed and then the levels gradually fall if the mother doesn’t have another drink.
 A couple of hours after having one unit of alcohol, the alcohol will have mostly left your breast milk.
 Drinking small amounts of alcohol occasionally won’t affect your baby, however drinking regularly or heavily may affect your milk supply and/or your let-down reflex, make your baby sleepy or affect their growth.
-Drinking more than two units a day could affect your baby’s development.

 *Book extracts reproduced by permission from Pinter & Martin.